NavidBinAhmed/westdig_data_pipeline/README.md

 - Modified and worked fine
 - Added deployment script in production (for AWS)

-3. Deployment on Render issue: Comnbined back and front end was encounrering troubleshoot (ongoing) Steps to fix:
+3. 1.
+Deployment on Render issue
+Steps to fix:
 - uvicorn & unicorn
 - set up concurrently
 - cloud database setup
-- retry

-    It should upgrade the systen fron local database, PGAdmin 4 for my case, to cloud.
+    Cloud database on Render upgrades DBMS fron local database, PGAdmin 4 for my case, to cloud.

-4.
-Error:
+    The app was deployed separately as to make it easier for debugging and collaboration (industry standard).

+3. 2.
+Frontend deployment issue
+ Resolved by using the following build and publish commands on Render's `Settings` page:
+- cd dashboard && npm install && npm run build
+- dashboard/build

 ### Run Locally
 - Download the repo